 Can my current Realtor work on a short sale for me?

 In most cases, the answer is NO. Many Real Estate Agents do not have the knowledge, experience, or skill it takes to complete a short sale on a house.
-It is a specialized skill and the truth is, the majority of other agents don't want to do it!
+It is a highly specialized niche and the truth is, the majority of other agents don't want to do them.
 There are many agents claiming to be "Distressed Property Experts" after taking a weekend training class.
 There is no substitute for experience.
 The results of inexperience can be disastrous.
 Because of our wealth of knowledge and unparalleled industry contacts, our short sale real estate agents make the deals happen, when other agents make foreclosures happen.
 Our average agent has closed over 50 short sale transactions.